 Kelly Block was first elected to the House of Commons representing the riding of Saskatoon-Rosetown-Biggar on October 14, 2008 and was re-elected on May 2, 2011.
-Kelly was elected as the MP for the newly created riding of Carlton Trail-Eagle Creek on October 19, 2015.
+She was elected as the MP for the newly created riding of Carlton Trail-Eagle Creek in 2015 and again in 2019 and 2021.

 In 2010, she was voted the ‘Rising Star’ by her colleagues in the Maclean’s annual Parliamentarian of the Year Awards.

 Kelly served as the Chair of the Saskatchewan Conservative Caucus between 2011 and 2013.